withcapsule/Docs/src/content/docs/guides/cli.md

 ```

 ## Configuration
-The CLI keeps a small local state directory with the active server URL and the last 15 transfers.
+The CLI keeps a small local state directory with the active server URL and your recent transfers.
 It uses your platform data directory via `dirs::data_dir()`, and stores:

 - `capsule/server.txt` for the saved default server
 - `capsule/history.json` for recent transfers